surifirstpin/biplus_documentation/docs/Visualization.md

 A funnel chart is composed from a single set of numbers and a single set of labels.
 In AcuBi, this information can be aligned vertically (one column with labels, and one column with numbers) or horizontally (a single row with numbers, and the column headers are the labels).
 The chart can work with both pivoted and non-pivoted data.

-This section describes the editing option for bubble chart in visualization.
+The following section describes the editing option for bubble chart in visualization.

  **5.** To access the bubble chart click on **Bubble** tab under **general** section.

  ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/caca3ad67049c43bc60a5fccae26182c81762732/images/funnel_chart.png)

-Bi+ provides an opportunity to view the funnel charts in different formats :**
+UAcuBi provides an opportunity to view the funnel charts in different formats :**
  - Sort
  - Curved
  - Pinched